pzavolinsky/baked-i18n/README.md

   * `--fail`: exit with -1 if the process ended with warnings.
 This is useful to fail a build step if the translation files are out-of-sync.

+### Fix your translation files

+Ok, so the the translations are out-of-sync, how can we fix them?
+To some extent `bake-i18n` can do all the heavy lifting for you with the following options:

+  * `--fix-extra`: remove all keys from the translation files that are not required by the source.
+  > *NOTE*: this option will modify the locale files in place, possible removing existing translations.
+Make sure those files are under source control or you have a backup just in case.

+  For example, if the translation file includes a `some key` translation but source does not include `_('some key')`, then `some key` will be removed from the translation file.

+  * `--fix-missing`: add *TODO* translations to the translation files for every key in source that is not present in the translation file.

+  For example, if the source includes `_('some key')` and the translation file does not include a `some key` translation then a `some key => '@@@@ TODO @@@@'` translation will be added to the translation file.

+  * `--fix-all`: is an alias for `--fix-missing --fix-extra`.

 CLI Options
 -----------